DevEnv-94/monitoring_project/README.md

 ## Backup script and Pushgateway

-There is Prometheus backup script which creates snapshots then archive and compress it after that sends data to [node] instance and delete created snapshots and sends prometheus_backup metric to pushgateway with value=1 if script worked correctly and value=0 if execute was wrong.
+There is a Prometheus backup script that creates snapshots, archives and compresses them, and then sends the data to the [node] instance.
+It also sends a prometheus_backup metric to pushgateway with a value of 1 if the script ran correctly and a value of 0 if it encountered an error.
+The script then deletes the created snapshots.

 ```bash
 #!/bin/bash